cort-master/cort/readme.txt

 web:   wwww.cort.tech
 email: master@cort.tech

+Dependancies:

+ - PL/SQL Utilities

    This product is distributed along with CORT but could be distributed and used separately.
 This product is  dispributed under GNU GPLv3 Lincese as well.